fagci/pytools/README.md

 For example: port scanner, fast dns server finder, HTML source prettifier with selector usage, example site SEO checker.

+Toolset uses `fire` module to start tools and my microframework to use with fire, see `./pt.py --help` for tools list and short descriptions.

 ## Prerequisites

 ```sh